News

 Foreign medical professionals interested in practicing in the UK must go through the GMC's registration process.

-Consequences of Not Being Registered with GMC
+Consequences of Not Being Registered with the GMC

 If a medical professional is not registered with the GMC but practices medicine in the UK, they may face legal consequences.